-\paragraph{\textbf{Multi-Prompt Conditioning Techniques}} Conditioning diffusion models on multiple prompts has emerged as an effective strategy for improving control and compositionality.
-One line of work, primarily focused on personalization, introduces distinct learned tokens at different layers of the model and at various denoising timesteps \cite{alaluf2023neural, voynov2023p+}.
+\paragraph{\textbf{Multi-Prompt Conditioning Techniques.}} Conditioning diffusion models on multiple prompts has emerged as an effective strategy for improving control and compositionality.
+One line of work, primarily focused on personalization, introduces distinct learned tokens at different layers of the model and at various denoising timesteps \citep{alaluf2023neural, voynov2023p+}.
 This design allows each token to capture different attributes of the personalized concept, leading to improved identity preservation.
-Other approaches vary the prompt across timesteps to modulate specific visual properties, such as object shape \cite{liew2022magicmix, patashnik2023localizing}, or alternate between rare and frequent object descriptions to improve attribute binding \cite{park2024rare}.
-Fine-grained spatial control has also been achieved by assigning sub-prompts to separate image regions~\cite{yang2024mastering}.
-Additionally, some methods leverage multiple diffusion models, each conditioned on different prompt attributes, and combine their outputs into a unified prediction \cite{liu2022compositional,bar2023multidiffusion}.
-Unlike most prior works, we focus on utilizing multiple prompt to settle internal semantic tension, where concept combinations lead to contextual contradictions.
+Other approaches vary the prompt across timesteps to modulate specific visual properties, such as object shape \citep{liew2022magicmix, patashnik2023localizing}, or alternate between rare and frequent object descriptions to improve attribute binding \citep{park2024rare}.
+Fine-grained spatial control has also been achieved by assigning sub-prompts to separate image regions~\citep{yang2024mastering}.
+Additionally, some methods leverage multiple diffusion models, each conditioned on different prompt attributes, and combine their outputs into a unified prediction \citep{liu2022compositional,bar2023multidiffusion}.
+Unlike most prior works, we focus on utilizing multiple prompts to settle internal semantic tension, where concept combinations lead to contextual contradictions.

-\paragraph{\textbf{LLM-Guided Diffusion}} LLMs have demonstrated strong capabilities in language understanding.
-Moreover, they possess a broad, implicit grasp of world knowledge, acquired through large-scale training on diverse textual data.
-Recent approaches have leveraged these capabilities to guide diffusion model generation, often incorporating planning and reasoning to improve semantic alignment~\cite{yang2024mastering, park2024rare, hu2024ella}.
-In our work, we employ LLMs with in-context learning to identify contextual contradictions, generate proxy prompts, and determine the corresponding timestep ranges for conditioning, while promoting a reasoning process through brief, explanatory outputs.
+\paragraph{\textbf{LLM-Guided Diffusion.}} LLMs have demonstrated strong capabilities in language understanding.
+They also capture broad world knowledge through large-scale training on diverse text.
+Recent approaches have leveraged these capabilities to guide diffusion model generation, often incorporating planning and reasoning to improve semantic alignment~\citep{yang2024mastering, park2024rare, hu2024ella}.
+In our work, we employ LLMs with in-context learning to identify contextual contradictions, generate proxy prompts, and determine the corresponding timestep ranges for conditioning, while encouraging reasoning through brief explanatory outputs.